KameshLeVI/Advanced-C-Lab-Manual/module 12.md

-# EXP NO:12E FUNCTION TO FIND THE PEEK OF QUEUE USING LINKED LIST.
+# EXP NO: 6E FUNCTION TO FIND THE PEEK OF QUEUE USING LINKED LIST.

 # Aim: